Coumadin (Warfarin)

 What If You Miss a Dose?

-If you miss your dose, take it as soon as you remember on the same day, then take your next dose at the usual time the next day.
-If you don’t remember until the next day, skip the missed dose and take your next scheduled dose as normal.
+If you miss a dose, take it as soon as you remember on the same day.
+If it's the next day, skip the missed dose and resume your regular schedule.
+Do not double up on doses.

 Available Tablet Strengths